juxor/afaq/markdown/secI4.md

 the impact of economic institutions on people's development."_ Capitalism, as we have explained before, is highly inefficient in this light due to the effects of hierarchy and the resulting marginalisation and disempowerment of the majority of society.
-As Albert and Hahnel go on to note, _"self- management, solidarity, and variety are all legitimate valuative criteria for judging economic institutions . . .
-Asking whether particular institutions help people attain self-management, variety, and solidarity is sensible."_
-[**The Political Economy of Participatory Economics**, p.
+As they go on to note, _"self-management, solidarity, and variety are all legitimate valuative criteria for judging economic institutions . . .
+Asking whether particular institutions help people attain self-management, variety, and solidarity is sensible."_ [**The Political Economy of Participatory Economics**, p.
 9]

 In other words, anarchists think that any economic activity in a free society is to do useful things in such a way that gives those doing it as much